Steel Vs. Fiberglass - Two UST Heavyweights Go Head-to-Head in Petroleum Storage

 The most attractive quality of a fiberglass UST is its ability to resist corrosion.
 This is due to the fact that fiberglass is a composite material; a material made up of fiber-reinforced plastic combined with a matrix like polyester resin.
 The resulting material has the ability to resist corrosion from unwanted microbes and works together to create a high strength-weight ratio.

 Where is your site located?
 What kind of buildings and roadways surround your site?
 Are you situated on an intersection or a roadway?
 How much traffic passes by your property?
 And what is its proximity to the site?
-These are all important considerations to make when planning the repolacement or installation of your UST.
+These are all important considerations to make when planning the replacement or installation of your UST.
 You will need to account for storage space, equipment space, work space, cost of construction, etc. If you’re situated on a busy intersection with limited real estate, then you will need to plan for how your tanks will be positioned underground.
-An important variable to remember is that fiberglass tanks are oblong in shape and require more real estate to be buried underground where as steel tanks have flat ends which make them more ergonomical for sites with limited real estate.
+An important variable to remember is that fiberglass tanks are oblong in shape and require more real estate to be buried underground whereas steel tanks have flat ends which helps them fit more ergonomically underground for sites with limited real estate.

 Fiberglass is a durable material, which has helped make it a choice material amongst fuel marketers operating in harsh climates.
 Its ability to resist corrosion is unparalleled and has made it the preferred choice for fuel marketers operating in all types of climate conditions.
 Good choice for humid locations or sites with exposure to salt such as coastal climates or cold snowy conditions.